Why Are People Ditching Hostinger? (And What to Use Instead)

 - Support quality — We contacted each support team multiple times, rating both response speed and actual helpfulness

-- Feature comparison — Looking at what you genuinely get for your money, not just marketing claims
+- Feature comparison — Looking at what you genuinely get for your money, not just what's listed on the sales page

 - Renewal pricing — Because the real cost only shows up after that first promotional term ends

-For most people leaving Hostinger, go with SiteGround.
-You'll get similar entry-level pricing, way better support, and reliability you can actually count on.
+For most people switching from Hostinger, go with SiteGround.
+Similar entry pricing, meaningfully better support, and rock-solid reliability.

-For sites that need speed — especially ecommerce or anything where fast pages equal more money — Cloudways on DigitalOcean starting at $14/month is the move.
+For performance-focused sites — especially if you're running an ecommerce store or anything where speed directly affects revenue — Cloudways on DigitalOcean starting at $14/month is the move.